Jerome A. Barron

-Jerome A. Barron is the Harold H. Greene Professor of Law at the George Washington University Law School and a former dean of the law school.
+Jerome A. Barron is the Harold H. Greene Professor of Law Emeritus at the George Washington University Law School and a former dean of the law school.
 He is primarily known for his influence about the doctrine of free speech in the United States.

 Education and legal career

 Barron received his Bachelor of Arts from Tufts University, his Juris Doctor from Yale Law School, and received his Master of Laws from George Washington Law School in 1960.
 After graduation, he moved to Boston to begin his legal practice.

 Barron clerked for a year for Marvin Jones, the chief judge of the U.S. Court of Claims.

 Barron argued the cause for appellees in Miami Herald Publishing Co. v.
 Tornillo, 418 U.S. 241 (1974), after arguing the case before the Florida and United States Supreme Courts.

 Academic career

 Barron joined the faculty in 1965.
 In 1967, the Harvard Law Review published Barron's article "Access to the Press—A New First Amendment Right."
 In the article, Barron argued that the press did not cover the free marketplace of ideas; instead concentrated corporate ownership effectively censored free speech and quelled unorthodox ideas.
 He suggested that the government should be more active in forcing publishers to diversify the range of opinions in their material.

 On October 12, 2007, a symposium was held to commemorate the 40th anniversary of Barron’s seminal article in the Harvard Law Review calling for an affirmative First Amendment right to access the press.
 U.S. Supreme Court Justice Stephen G. Breyer was one of the speakers at the event.

 He served as dean of the Law School from 1979 to 1988.

 Barron holds one of the prestigious endowed professorships at The George Washington University - Harold H. Greene Professor of Law, established in 2000.
 Barron also held the endowed professorship of Lyle T. Alverson Professor of Law.